 On a holiday in the Balearics, having your own transport will allow you to experience the many faces of these islands in the Mediterranean Sea.
 In Majorca, pick up your hire car from Palma Airport (PMI) and enjoy the coastal drive to your resort.
 When you have unpacked, plan days out to visit the secluded beaches and breath-taking cliffs in the north of the island; drive to the pretty village of Deià to look around Robert Graves' house and to celebrity spot; work your way through the tapas menus in Palma; and look around the fascinating Caves of Drach.

 Ibiza is between Majorca and mainland Spain and is served by Ibiza Airport (IBZ).
-While the island is most famous for its nightlife, a car will allow you to see another side to the 'party capital of the planet', from history and culture at sights such as the UNESCO World Heritage listed fortress of Dalt Vila and the catacombs of Puig Des Molins, to family-friendly attractions such as the Club Fiestaland park.
+While the island is most famous for its nightlife, a car will allow you to see another side to the party capital, from history and culture at sights such as the UNESCO World Heritage listed fortress of Dalt Vila and the catacombs of Puig Des Molins, to family-friendly attractions such as the Club Fiestaland park.
 You could even take a day trip to the smallest of the Balearic Islands, Formentera, in your car via ferry.

 Menorca sits on the other side of Majorca and is the perfect destination for a peaceful family holiday.
 Hiring a car from Mahon Airport (MAH) will give you the option to leave your resort in search of secluded beaches and to take a drive to the top of Menorca's highest mountain, El Toro.
 The views from the top are certainly worth the drive up the winding roads.